ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

     whether a file has been modified or not.
 In the past we used to use the modification time of files but using the source hash is more robust to poor resolution timers and modern build systems.
-  - The *ABI hash*, which depends on everything that the module exposes about its implementation: think of this as a hash of *export-list hash* and *decls*.
+  - The *ABI hash* (Application Binary Interface), which depends on everything that the module exposes about its implementation: think of this as a hash of *export-list hash* and *decls*.
   - The *export-list hash*, which depends on